r5d/fsfi/md/article/better-than-whatsapp.md

         provider without losing ability to talk to all your Quicksy contacts.</p>

-       <p>End to end encryption is enabled by
+       <p>End-to-end encryption is enabled by
         default and group chats are also encrypted by default.</p>